Violence against Serbs during the late Ottoman era: 1890s

 In the beginning of 1891, the Albanians of Drenica rose up in revolt against the Ottomans, which resulted in many Serbs from the Peja, Mitrovica, Pristina, Vushtrri and Gjilan nahiyas fleeing to Serbia.
 Stojan Novaković's impression of the situation was that the Yıldız, perhaps with the Porte's support, had a plan to destroy the Serbs in Kosovo and to strengthen the Albanian element.
 At the end of 1892, the situation seemed to have calmed down after the international powers suggested a commission to investigate and improve the situation in the Kosovo Vilayet.
 However, in 1893, small-scale rebellions under Haxhi Zeka in Peja and in Prizren, showed that much wasn't needed for the situation to blaze up again.

 From 1894, the Ottoman Empire found itself in internal crisis with national liberation movements of Armenians and on Crete.
 Armenians were massacred.
 Greece, which supported the Cretans, was defeated in the Greco-Turkish War (1897).
+Some 10,000 Albanians volunteered in the Ottoman army in that war.
 The Balkan states stayed out of that conflict and first and foremost Russia and Austria-Hungary wanted to calm things down as to not risk a greater conflict in the Balkans, thus, they worked for attaining Cretan autonomy in 1898.
 In case of disintegration of European Turkey, Austria-Hungary supported an independent Albania.
 From 1894, attacks on property and Serbs intensified in comparison to earlier years, leading to migrations from Kosovo, especially in the Peja nahiya.
-The Greco-Turkish War resulted in further deterioration of the situation, with the Albanians, who participated in the war, being a security for upholding Ottoman Europe and at the same contributing to anarchy.
+The Greco-Turkish War (1897) resulted in further deterioration of the situation, with the Albanians, who participated in the war, being a security for upholding Ottoman Europe and at the same contributing to anarchy.
 Serbs in the Ottoman Empire were maltreated and accused of being Serbian agents during and after the Greco-Turkish War.
 Panic ensued, and Serbs, primarily from the Ottoman border areas, fled to Serbia.
 As to not risk another conflict and fearing that European powers would take serious steps to ensure the protection of Christian subjects, the sultan decided to disarm the Albanians, which they refused upon meeting in late January 1899.